- Motor yacht for charter

 In November, the average high temperature in Phuket is approximately 31C (88F), while in April it is 33C (91F).
 The sea temperature in November is usually around 29C (84F) and 30C (86F) in April.

-A popular point of embarkation on a yacht charter in Thailand is the island of Phuket, to the west of the mainland.
+A popular point of embarkation on a Thailand yacht rental is the island of Phuket, to the west of the mainland.

 From here you can head north towards Koh Miang, Koh Bon, Koh Tachai and Richelieu Rock before reaching the increasingly popular cruising grounds of Myanmar or the Andaman and Nicobar Islands.